camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 :::caution

-Running a dual-region configuration requires the users to detect and manage any regional failures and implement the operational procedure for failover and failback, matching their environments, utilizing the operational procedure below.
+Running a dual-region configuration requires users to detect and manage any regional failures, and implement the operational procedure for failover and failback that matches their environment.

 :::